 Why write Letters?

-I am not good at keeping up with social media, personally or professionally, but I fully enjoy the emails I receive from a handful of quality sources, like a blog from an effective North Carolina pastor, or updates and prayer requests from a family of overseas missionaries.
+I am no longer interested in keeping up with social media, personally or professionally, and am trying to extricate myself from the spiderweb.
+But I do keep up with the emails I receive from a handful of quality sources, like a blog from an effective North Carolina pastor, the daily newsletter from The Atlantic, and updates and prayer requests from a family of overseas missionaries.

 I like those emails because they feel so much quieter than social media.
 There’s no spam, no ads, no comments full of strangers’ opinions stealing my attention before I can form my own thoughts.
 I can just enjoy the content at my own pace.
 If I click through to their websites, when they have them, there are still no comments, no signs of catering to others’ tastes or clamoring for ad revenue.
 Everything feels authentic to me.